How They Made It: Discovering Scotch through Outlander

 Of course, the devil is in the details; how all these processes are executed is what makes the distinctions between all the different brands out there.
 For a closer look at how whisky is made, head to Back to Basics for a quick read.

-Where it’s made matters
+Where scotch whisky is made in Scotland matters

 As small as Scotland is geographically, there are so many different micro-climates as to make regionality a factor in scotch production.
 Scotland is generally divided up into five whisky regions: Speyside, Highlands, Campbeltown, Lowlands and Islay.
 While each have their own characteristics, my tastings below represented two of the regions: Glenfarclas is from Speyside, which is located in the Highlands (where Jamie is from and where our story begins).
 This region features honey and heather flavors, and their peated scotches have more of a pine forest influence.
 Laphroaig is from Islay, an island off the southwest coast (representing the ocean voyage to Jamaica and America that our heroes take).
 Islay scotches are associated with ocean-influenced, peated whisky with smoky iodine flavors.
 If you want to dive deeper into the characteristics of Scotland’s scotch regions, I recommend taking a look at All over the place, and for a more in-depth look at peated whisky, try Where there’s smoke, there’s….